shaunroblewis/CursedLFS/README.md

 Instructions for building LFS on top of WSL2

 # 1. Introduction
 The basic outline is to follow the LFS book, but build the inital LFS cross-chain and temp tools on a already existing WSL distro, but inside a seperate virtual disk (VHD).
-We will then create a tarball of the root of that VHD and import it as a custom WSL distro before installing the rest of the system (almost) as per the book.
+We will then create a tarball of the root of that VHD and import it as a custom WSL distro.
 We won't need a bootloader, and the instructions for building the Kernel will be different.
-It will requires patches from MS, and will likley  be a diffrenet version from the LFS book.
+It will requires patches from MS, and will likley be a different version from the LFS book.
 The kernel CAN be built from source using our LFS tools, but the resulting kernel is then shared across all WSL distros.

 # 2. Preparing the host system
 ## Host System Requirements